horizonlyz/SpamIcons/README.md

 or you can download the code by clicking Code > Download ZIP.

-and then you open SpamIcons or BitBlt Solution
+and then you open one of the Solution

-Make sure the solution configurations are set to "Release" and solution platforms also set to "x86" and then build by clicking Build > Build Solution.
+Make sure the solution configurations are set to "Release" and solution platforms also set to "x86" (for PatBlt is "Any CPU") and then build by clicking Build > Build Solution.
 It should be on your release folders for the executable file itself.